Million Programme: Background

-Program
+Programme

-Over the lifespan of the program, 1,006,000 new dwellings were built.
+Over the lifespan of the programme, 1,006,000 new dwellings were built.
 For the houses designed for the lowest-income group, the government would bear 66% of the initial costs and this would be repaid by the customers and residents in a 30-year period.
 For other categories such as students, blue collar workers, and immigrants, the government provided subsidies and incentives to building companies in order to start construction.
 The net result was an increase in Sweden’s housing stock of 650,000 new apartments and houses, financed through property taxes, with a general rise in housing quality.

 Design

 The new Million Programme residential areas were greatly inspired by early suburban neighbourhoods such as Vällingby and Årsta.
 One of the main aims behind the planning of these residential areas was to create "good democratic citizens".
 The means of achieving this were to build at high quality with a good range of services including schools, nurseries, churches, public spaces, libraries, and meeting places for different groups of households.
 A principal aim was to mix and integrate different groups of households through the spatial mixing of tenures.
 Most of the apartments were of the "standard three room apartment" (two bedroom apartment) type (Swedish: normaltrea) of 75 m² (810 sq ft), planned for a model family of two adults and two children.
 The second type of apartments were the "student blocks" or "student suburbs" that were planned and built in the cities having large universities, like Stockholm, Lund, Uppsala, Linköping and Umeå.
 Almost 150,000 new "student apartments" were built in specially designated "student suburbs" in order to meet the needs of the rapidly increasing university student population.
 These student apartments were usually 1-bedroom 1-bathroom and common kitchen type dorms that were clustered together in a large suburb or neighbourhood.
-The ownership of the apartments were leased out to "housing companies" like Heimstaden AB who rented it out at below market rates, the rents being subsidized by the government.
+The ownership of the apartments were leased out to "housing companies" like Heimstaden AB who rented it out at below market rates, the rents being subsidised by the government.

 The Million Programme is sometimes equated with the construction of concentrated tower blocks.
 However, these areas constituted about one third of the programme's apartments.
 Areas with lower apartment blocks and areas with one-family houses made up about the remaining two thirds of the number of total units.

 Criticism

 Many of Sweden's so-called vulnerable areas were constructed during the Million Programme.
 By the end of 2023, there were 59 such areas in Sweden, with the vast majority overlapping with the Million Programme.

-The program has also been criticised for architecturally dull buildings.
+The programme has also been criticised for architecturally dull buildings.